 I also think that feedback on a micro level can improve outcomes at a macro or community level.
 The sum of the parts kind of thing.

-Anyway, in thinking about feedback, engagement and then having a Twitter conversation with @pmacoun that began with the cool things he’s doing with claymation in his classroom which eventually lead to swapping VoiceThread links.
+In thinking about feedback, engagement and then having a Twitter conversation with @pmacoun that began with the cool things he’s doing with claymation in his classroom which eventually lead to swapping VoiceThread links.
 His first link is this charming story created by his daughter and captured on the VoiceThread mobile app.
-The second link he shared was to a really awesome example of digital storytelling by Grade One students at Aspengrove School in Nanaimo BC.
+The second link he shared was to a really awesome example of digital storytelling by Grade One students at Aspengrove School in Nanaimo, BC.

 Wouldn’t it be amazing to start a VoiceThread for each child in a class at the beginning of the school year and use it to provide both a space for reflection (for older kids) and for a space to provide ongoing formative feedback in the tone of appreciative inquiry?

 At the end of the year each child would have ten months worth of positive affirmations about them to take with them into the next year.
 The VoiceThread could be burned onto a DVD for those families that struggle with internet access.
-(I work with a lot of very poor families and virtually all have a DVD player) Innovative schools could even sell additional copies to grandparents.
-I have seven grandchicklets and I promise you, I would find the bux to purchase something like this from each of them.
+(I work with a lot of economically challenged families and virtually all have a DVD player).
+Innovative schools could even sell additional copies to grandparents.
+I have seven grandkids and I promise you, I would purchase something like this from each of them.

 I would also love to see VoiceThread used for larger scale, macro if you will, community engagement.
 Imagine using it to gather informal feedback about a school or class initiative.
 Or using it to share a special project or story about a class in general.
 Because of the way VoiceThread works you can control who has access, it can be moderated and it can be left open for adding comments, for as long as you want.